 In SuperMemo's spaced repetition system, every time you answer a question, you tell the program how well you were able to remember it — whether you forgot completely, made a small mistake, remembered with trouble, remembered easily, etc. The program uses this feedback to decide the optimal time to show you the question again.
 Since a memory gets stronger each time you successfully recall it, the time between reviews gets bigger and bigger — so you may see a question for the first time, then 3 days later, 15 days later, 45 days later, and so on.

 This was a revolution in learning, as it meant material could be learnt and retained with the absolute minimum amount of effort necessary.
-SuperMemo’s slogan sums it up: with spaced repetition, you can 'forget about forgetting'.
+SuperMemo's slogan sums it up: with spaced repetition, you can: "forget about forgetting".

-Anki’s spaced repetition system is based on an older version of the SuperMemo algorithm called SM-2.
+Anki's spaced repetition system is based on an older version of the SuperMemo algorithm called SM-2.
+Recently, a new algorithm called FSRS has been integrated as an alternative to the legacy SM-2 algorithm.